tantsiura/tantsiura/README.md

 - 📚 Learning smart contract development and audit with GuideDAO
 - 💹 Exploring DeFi protocols and tokenomics
-- 🔍 Contributing as an analyst to the startup project [GIC DAO](https://github.com/gotois)

 ### 📚 Education & Certifications
 - **Financial University under the Government of RF** (2021-2025)